LiskHQ/lisk-contracts/documentation/staking-governance.md

 The voting power for a locked amount of tokens is computed as follows:

 - Generally, locked tokens provide a voting power proportional to the amount of locked tokens.
 Concretely, 1 locked LSK provides one unit of voting power.
 - In case a user pauses their locking period countdown, they receives a boost of the voting power meaning the voting power is set to `lockedAmount * (1 + remainingLockingDurationInDays/365)`.
-Hence, the voting power can be increased by up to 200%.
+Hence, the voting power can be increased by up to 200%, by pausing a maximum locking period of 2 years.

 ### Voting Power for a Concrete Proposal